hamitsarmis/WpfAndroidInteractor/README.md

 # WpfAndroidInteractor
 WPF - Android interaction poc app

-To use the app, either open a browser on your computer and go to http://localhost:3001/index.html or attach a usb-debugging enabled android device and open the address above in the device (after allowing usb debugging).
+To use the app, first run the app, then either open a browser on your computer and go to http://localhost:3001/index.html or attach a usb-debugging enabled android device and open the address above in the device (after allowing usb debugging).